GeoKnow/Jassa-Core/jassa-js/src/main/webapp/resources/js/rdf/README.md

 ##The Jassa RDF module

 ### Introduction
-This module, which is part of the "JAscript Suite for Sparql Access (Jassa)", contains core RDF classes which can serve as a solid foundation for JavaScript-based Semantic Web applications.
+This module, which is part of the "JAscript Suite for Sparql Access (Jassa)", contains core RDF classes which can serve as a solid foundation for JavaScript-based Semantic Web libraries and applications.
 The design of this module follows closely the one of the [Apache Jena](http://jena.apache.org) Java project.
-Thus, if you are already familiar with Jena, you are already familiar with Jassa-RDF.

 ### Architecture
 Jassa uses `prototype.js`'s `Class` object which offers a high level abstraction for the definition of interfaces and the creation of inheritance hierarchies.